Cyrk (company): Fall

 With the Simon Marketing entity as the principal remaining business in the wake of the earlier divestitures, the enormous reliance on income from McDonald's proved disastrously short-sighted when McDonald's Monopoly Best Chance Game turned out to have been rigged fraudulently by Jerome P. Jacobson, the security officer at then-Cyrk-subsidiary Simon Marketing.
 Although arrests were announced on 22 August 2001, with convictions following, and only one Cyrk/Simon employee was charged, this did not stop McDonald's from voiding its agreement.
 Phillip Morris quickly followed suit, thereby together removing more than 70% of Simon Worldwide's revenue.

 The fallout erased the benefits of the strategic divestitures and severely hurt the remaining business of Simon Worldwide; Ronald Burkle resigned from the board, and fourteen executives left to join Draft Worldwide (later called FCB) in Chicago, part of the Interpublic Group, in forming a new unit called Premium Surge within their promotional marketing division Surge.
 Although initially maintaining an amicable relationship, there were still several unresolved issues between Cyrk and Simon.
 In May 2002, Simon Worldwide went into liquidation.

 The Massachusetts-based portion had evidently been sold.
-On 20 May 2003, PPB Magazine reported that under new owners Sun Capital Partners, Inc., Gary Vonk had replaced Bob Siemering as CEO of Cyrk.
+On May 20, 2003, PPB Magazine reported that under new owners Sun Capital Partners, Inc., Gary Vonk had replaced Bob Siemering as CEO of Cyrk.
 In November 2004, Cyrk, now based in Monroe, Washington appointed Alan Patrick as CEO.
-Patrick quickly returned Cyrk to a break even position and with the Company poised for future growth, increased the client list with the addition of GM, developed Caterpillar's new direct to consumer web site, winning Cat's Platinum Licensee of the Year Award in 2005 and 2006 and managed an acquisition of a European and Asian subsidiary company.
-Alan Patrick, Cyrk CEO, left the company by mutual agreement in late 2007 to pursue other business interests back on the USA's east coast.
+Patrick quickly returned Cyrk to a break even position and with the company poised for future growth, increased the client list with the addition of GM, developed Caterpillar's new direct-to-consumer website, winning Cat's Platinum Licensee of the Year Award in 2005 and 2006 and managed an acquisition of a European and Asian subsidiary company.
+Alan Patrick, Cyrk CEO, left the company by mutual agreement in late 2007 to pursue other business interests back on the US's east coast.

 Following that, Cyrk introduced Jeffrey Werner as CEO and in January 2008 welcomed Frank Bakirdan as VP of Global Sales.
 At the same time, Cyrk's financial statements indicate that the cash benefits of layoffs and withheld supplier payments, instituted first by interim leadership and then continued by Werner.
 As Werner and Bakirdan attempted to formulate their own strategy, further layoffs were executed in a desperate attempt to conserve cash.
 By the end of October 2008, the bottom fell out of consumer confidence, and sales volumes fell further.
 Cyrk was forced in November 2008 to release all unessential personnel as well as global sales staff in an attempt to reduce costs, and to sell all business units and assets.

 On January 22, 2009, an auction held at Cyrk's headquarters liquidated the company's assets.